moooofly/MarkSomethingDown/Linux/关于 Recv-Q 和 Send-Q 的说明.md

 在 `netstat` 输出中：

-- "`Recv-Q`" and "`Send-Q`" mean receiving queue and sending queue.
-These should always be zero; if they're not you might have a problem.
-Packets should not be piling up in either queue.
-A brief queuing of outgoing packets is normal behavior.
+- `Recv-Q` means the count of bytes not copied by the user program connected to this socket. `Send-Q` means the count of bytes not acknowledged by the remote host.
+These should always be zero; if they're not you might have a problem. **Packets should not be piling up in either queue.** A brief queuing of outgoing packets is normal behavior.
 If the receiving queue is consistently jamming up, you might be experiencing a denial-of-service attack.
 If the sending queue does not clear quickly, you might have an application that is sending them out too fast, or the receiver cannot accept them quickly enough.

 在 `ss` 输出中：